AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Technical Proofs

 where the two sides of the ``$\approx$'' can be arbitrarily close if the temperature of the softmax function is sufficiently large, due to the nearly orthogonality of positional embedding vectors.
 It's important to note that the feed-forward neural network is capable of approximating nonlinear functions, such as multiplication.
 Here, we construct a shallow neural network that calculates the multiplication between the first $d$ elements and the value $\frac{1}{N}$ in each token.
 Passing through the feed-forward neural network together with the indicators, we obtain the final output of the first $(L+1)$-layer transformer $\text{TF}_{\text{pre}}$:

-According to the construction outlined in Lemma \ref{looped_transformer_gd}, there exists a one-layer, two-head transformer $\text{TF}_{\text{loop}}$, independent of the input data samples (tokens), that can implement gradient descent for finding the optimal weight $\bm{A}^{*}$ in the context of multivariate regression.
+According to the construction outlined in Lemma \ref{looped_transformer_gd}, there exists a one-layer, two-head transformer $\text{TF}_{\text{loop}}$, independent of the exact values of input data samples (tokens), that can implement gradient descent for finding the optimal weight $\bm{A}^{*}$ in the context of multivariate regression.
 The optimization aims to minimize the following empirical loss:

 After $k$-steps of looped transformer $\text{TF}_{\text{loop}}$, which corresponds to applying $k$ steps of gradient descent, the resulting token vectors follows

 These token vectors are then ready for processing by the output transformer layer $\text{TF}_{\text{post}}$.
 The post-transformer is designed to facilitate communication between the last two tokens and position the desired result $\bm{A}_{k}\Phi^{*}\left(\bm{x}_{\text{test}}\right)$ in the appropriate position.
 We can similarly set